ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 ## The mind-blowing

 You might be thinking that keeping track of intermediate computations in `NestedWhileList[]` is a waste of resources.
-In some way, it is, if we only want to plot the Mandelbrot set.
+In some sense, it is, if we only want to plot the Mandelbrot set.
 However, we could plot all the intermediate elements of the recursion $$z \mapsto z^2 + c$$.
 For many points $$c$$ of the complex plane $$\mathbb{C}$$, nothing special happens.
 For other points, though, some very cool patterns emerge.
 Here is a snapshot.

 {% highlight mathematica %}
 {% raw %}